GalSim-developers/GalSim-Euclid-Like/INSTALL.rst

 Installation Instructions
 ==================
-GalSim-Euclid-Like is a python module implemented mainly in Python.
-It currently supports Python versions 3.10 and above.
+The GalSim-Euclid-Like repository contains two python libraries and currently supports Python versions 3.10 and above.

 System requirements: Given the heavy dependance on GalSim, GalSim-Euclid-Like currently only supports Linux and Mac OSX.
 For further details on system requirements for GalSim see `GalSim Installation <https://github.com/GalSim-developers/GalSim/blob/main/INSTALL.rst>`_.